This recent tweet by Tyler Hayes caught my eye. “If you build software you’re an anthropologist whether you like it or not.”

 Langeforsian approach to information systems design.
 Börje Langefors was a highly influential advocate of the mechanical, scientific approach to software development.
 Langefors’ Wikipedia entry describes him as “one of those who made systems development a science”.

-This paper gives a good, readable introduction to first and second order cybernetics (PDF, opens in new tab), including a useful warning about the distinction between models and the entities that they attempt to represent.
+This paper, by Francis Heylighen and Cliff Joslyn, gives a good introduction to first and second order cybernetics (PDF, opens in new tab), including a useful warning about the distinction between models and the entities that they attempt to represent.

 All our knowledge of systems is mediated by our simplified representations—or models—of them, which necessarily ignore those aspects of the system which are irrelevant to the purposes for which the model is constructed.
 Thus the properties of the systems themselves must be distinguished from those of their models, which depend on us as their creators.
 An engineer working with a mechanical system, on the other hand, almost always know its internal structure and behavior to a high degree of accuracy, and therefore tends to de-emphasize the system/model distinction, acting as if the model is the system.